ryaoltech/ryaoltech.github.io/_pages/About.md

 >    Role: Support Analyst
 >    Platform and applications used: GIA, SIPServer, GCP Text to Speech, IBM Watson bot, Rest APIs, Postman, and Json.

-## Co-Founder/ IT Project Manager
+## Quality Assurance Engineer
 ---
 ### Goscorp (*May 2013 - Dec 2018*)
->• Planning and executing project WBS
->• Actively built relationships with customer stakeholders and external partners.
->• Reported the project progress and actions to the stakeholders.
+>• Lead QA team.
+>• Executed functional testing, regression testing, black box and white box testing (IVR, Outbound Campaigns, Agent Desktops, Integration with SAP, Saleforce, desktop applications, realtime/historical reporting, and ETL)
+>• Coordinated the UAT testing, defining the date, prepared the testing data, and verified the environment was appropriate before.
->• Managed the assignment of 12 team members: 4 to IT Support Team and 8 to IT Project Team.
+>• Managed the assignment of team members to projects.
->• Managed projects with Banks, Telecommunication Companies, and Retails according to their standards.
+>• Managed testing projects with Banks, Telecommunication Companies, and Retails according to their standards.
->• Managed IT support service to Retail Enterprise in 4 countries complying with SLA defined in the contract.
-Retail Company is in Peru, Chile, Argentina and Colombia.
->• Supervised and implemented a chat application in a Colombian telecommunication company to improve the communication with their customers.
->• Managed the training of the team to keep them updated and certified in Genesys applications.
->• Managed developing projects in java/javascript for the IVR of telecommunications companies and PHP web to customize some features.
->• Managed the implementation of new functionalities to an IVR Bank in .Net.
+>• Created the test plans.
+>• Created the test cases.
+>• Estimated the time for execution of test cases.
+>• Track and control the testing progress.
 >• Presented and proposed new services to prospective clients.

 ## IT Project Manager